doncandela/mgah/mgah.md

 - On Unity as of 1/25 the available OpenMPI modules on Unity HPC were Open MPI  4.1.6 and 5.0.3, so decided to use these same versions of OpenMPI on my PCs.

+- Whichever MPI package is used (OpenMPI, MPICH...), Python bindings can be provided by [**MPI for Python (`mpi4py`)**](https://mpi4py.readthedocs.io/en/stable/).
+I think it is necessary to install the desired MPI package (e.g. `openmpi`) and `mpi4py` in the same Conda environment, as shown below, for `mpi4py` to properly connect to the MPI package.

-- Following commands worked  1/25 to create a Conda environment **`ompi5`** on my PCs with Python 3.11.11, OpenMPI 5.0.3, Numpy 1.26.4, SciPy 1.15.1, Matplotlib 3.10.0 (Conda was unable to create this environment with Python 3.12 or above).
-It also worked to use these same commands but specifying openmpi=4.1.6 to make an environment **`ompi4`**.
+- Following commands worked  1/25 to create a Conda environment **`ompi5`** on my PCs with Python 3.11.11, OpenMPI 5.0.3, `mpi4py` 4.0.0, NumPy 1.26.4, SciPy 1.15.1, Matplotlib 3.10.0 (Conda was unable to create this environment with Python 3.12 or above -- it might have helped to use `conda-forge` for all the packages but this wasn't tried).
+It also worked to use these same commands but specifying `openmpi=4.1.6` to make an environment **`ompi4`**.

   ```
   $ conda update conda